jfmengels/blog/content/blog/tail-call-optimization/index.md

         n
 ```

-The fix here consists of converting the recursive calls to ones that don't use the operator.
+The fix here consists of converting the recursive calls to ones that don't use a pipe operator.

 ### Calls appearing in || or && conditions